Healthdirect Free Australian health advice you can count on.

 What symptoms are related to facial droop?

-Bell’s palsy symptoms usually appear quickly and gets better gradually.
-These symptoms may include:
+Bell's palsy symptoms usually appear quickly (often overnight) and get better gradually.
+Symptoms may include:

-• difficulty closing your eye or blinking on the affected side
+• having trouble closing your eye or blinking on the affected side

 • difficulty smiling or chewing food